thogiti/WritingExtras/Fikumni-proposal-fees-math.md

+#### Note
+This is a mathematically formalized document of the proposal from Fikumni.
+You can read his original proposal [here.](https://github.com/fikunmi-ap/solana-improvement-documents/blob/restrict-tfm-bidspace/restrict-tfm-bidspace.md)

 #### Overview
 The proposal introduces a recommended priority fee system based on recent fee data and account contention.
 The goal is to improve fee predictability and block utilization while minimizing protocol changes.
 The system relies on a cache maintained by RPC nodes to map accounts to recommended fees.